 “Hire good writers…they make things easy to understand.”

-As you’d expect, we like that quote from 37 Signals.
-But, arguably, having a good editor is even more important.
-Getting your ideas down on paper is one thing.
-Organising those ideas into a clear, coherent, and compelling article, blog or report is quite another.
+We like that quote from 37 Signals but having a good editor is equally important.
+Getting your ideas down is one thing.
+Organising them into clear, coherent, and compelling copy is quite another.

 “The main thing I try to do is write as clearly as I can.
 I rewrite a good deal to make it clearer.”